From Bart to Baby Maggie: Watch Nancy Cartwright run through all her 'Simpsons' voices

 Cartwright, who is promoting the new autobiographical film she wrote and produced, In Search of Fellini, also said she couldn’t possibly choose a single favorite episode: “It’s like asking which kid I like better.”

-The actress might be best known for voicing eternal 10-year-old rabble-rouser Bart, but she originally auditioned to play his precocious older sister, Lisa.
+The actress might be best known for voicing eternal 10-year-old rabble-rouser Bart, but she originally auditioned to play his precocious younger sister, Lisa.

 The 59-year-old Ohio native does a host of other voices on the show: juvenile delinquents Nelson Muntz and Kearney; Chief Wiggum’s oddball son, Ralph; young neighbor (and son to Ned) Todd Flanders; the nerdy Database; and baby Maggie.
 And Cartwright treated us to each of the voices in the video above.